Anonyoumss/Discord-Greety-Bot/README.md

 The "BRB" System: Stepping away?
 Just type brb and the bot will track your status.
 It automatically knows when you're back and removes you from the list!

-This bot is a simple, powerful way to make your server more organized and engaging.
-It's built for reliability, so it's always there when you need it.
 ---

 <p align="center">